Initiatives

 Our Community Partners

 We deliver our programs in partnership with administrators, faculty, wellness professionals, and students at colleges and universities nation-wide.
-Our partners have come from Harvard College, Emerson College, School of the Art Institute Chicago, and others.
+Our partners include but are not limited to the Claremont Colleges, Penn State, Boston University, Harvard School of Public Health, University of Memphis, and Otis College of Art and Design.

 Join Us